 War years.

 The Second World War meant yet more devastating blows to the family: Felix’s daughter Brigitta and his son Anton died, while his second son Johann was made a prisoner of war.
-Johann was ultimately allowed to return to Neumarkt, however, subsequently taking over the running of the winery.
+Johann was ultimately allowed to return to Neumarkt, however, subsequently took over the running of the winery.

 1930